 CalArts alumna Robin Sukhadia and his father, Rajen Sukhadia, present film music videos featuring Kishore, RD Burman, Rafi, Mukesh and more accompanied by live song performances, analysis, and historical/political insight.
 All the mega stars will be given due attention.
 Anticipate gregarious song and dance, whimsical musical arrangements, gaudy colors, and extremely melodramatic love scenes…all of this, of course, without any kissing on screen.

-Using the dance piece "Sinfonietta" by Jiri Kylian, faculty member Glen Eddy explains and instructs the fundamentals of partnering.
+Using the dance piece "Sinfonietta" by Jiri Kylian, Nederlands Dans Theater alumnus Glen Eddy explains and instructs the fundamentals of partnering.

 If you want to explore more about CalArts, check out these related events coinciding with CalArts Weekend: